hummingbird-project/swift-jobs/README.md

 let app = Application(router: router, services: [jobQueue.processor(options: .init(numWorkers: 4))])
 ```

 When the `JobQueueProcessor` service is running it processes jobs as they appear on the queue.
-The `maxWorkers` field in the options initializer indicates how many jobs it will run concurrently.
+The `numWorkers` field in the options initializer indicates how many jobs it will run concurrently.

 ## Documentation